 Navigate to the basic view of the construct designer.

-In the plasmid map in the left side bar click on the placeholder you would like to fill.
+Now on the plasmid map in the left side bar click the placeholder you would like to fill.
 The placeholder will turn green when selected.

-You can now see your collection of Biomodules on the right side of the screen that you can search to find the correct Biomodule.
+Now you can see your collection of Biomodules on the right side of the screen.
+Use the advanced search feature to search and filter your biomodules.